HollowMan6/CS-E4770/p3/REPORT.md

    - Messages have a score and they can be upvoted and downvoted.
 Up and downvoting messages changes the score.
 The votes are also stored to the database.
 2. The project has a database (PostgreSQL) that stores the messages and the replies to the messages.
 3. The project has a set of Kubernetes configuration files with autoscaling and a database operator that can be used to deploy the application to Kubernetes.
 Include the Kubernetes configuration files into a folder called kubernetes.
-4. The Lighthouse performance score for the application is 100 for the application pages.
+4. The Lighthouse performance score for the application is 99 for the message and reply application pages.
+5. With the HTTP Event Source (Server-Sent Events), all the pages are synced even when they are opened.
-5. If the user is on the main page, new messages are added to the shown list of messages using the HTTP Event Source (Server-Sent Events).
+   - If the user is on the main page, new messages are added to the shown list of messages .
    - If the user is on the main page, incoming up or downvotes change the score of the specific message.
    - If the user is on a message page, new replies to that message are added to the shown list of replies.
    - Work also in the situation where there are multiple application server pods.
 I use a separate messaging service (RabbitMQ) and broadcast those messages through Event Source to achieve the desired outcome.